open-toolchain/tekton-catalog/communication/README.md

 None.

 ## Usage
-The `sample` sub-directory contains an EventListener and Pipeline definition that you can include in your Tekton pipeline configuration to run an example of the `task-post-slack`.
+The `sample` sub-directory contains an EventListener and Pipeline definition that you can include in your Tekton pipeline configuration to run an example of the `post-slack` task.

 1) Create or update a Toolchain so it includes:
    - a Slack integration